Charm- and Bottom-Quark Production in Au$+$Au Collisions at $\sqrt{s_{_{NN}}}$ = 200 GeV: Results

 The invariant yields of charm and bottom hadrons are unfolded point-by-point in 17 bins for each centrality class as shown in Fig.~\ref{fig:InvYield_chbh}.
 The point at each \pt bin is the most likely value of the hadron yields to describe the measured electron yields and \dcat distributions.
 Note that the hadron yields are integrated over all rapidity because the decay matrix used in the unfolding method handles all hadron rapidity decaying into electrons in the PHENIX acceptance.

-Our unfolded charm-hadron yields have been compared with $D^0$ yields in Au$+$Au collisions by the STAR collaboration~\cite{Adamczyk:2014uip}.
+Our unfolded charm-hadron yields have been compared with $D^0$ yields in Au$+$Au collisions measured by the STAR collaboration~\cite{Adamczyk:2014uip}.
 To compare them, {\sc pythia} is used to calculate the $D^0$ fraction within $|y|<$ 1 compared to all charm hadrons for the whole rapidity region.
 To match the centrality range, the STAR result is scaled by the ratio of the number of binary-collisions.
+This comparison is shown in Fig.~\ref{fig:compSTARD0}.
+For clarity, we have fit our unfolded $D^0$ yields with the modified Levy function used in Ref.~\cite{Adare:2015hla}.
+The ratio of the data to the fit is shown in the bottom panel of Fig.~\ref{fig:compSTARD0}.
 Within uncertainties, the unfolded $D^0$ yield is found to be in qualitative agreement with the $D^0$ yields~\cite{Adamczyk:2014uip}.